nats-io/nats-top/readme.md

   Keyname may be one of: **{cid, subs, msgs_to, msgs_from, bytes_to, bytes_from}**

   This can be set in the command line too, e.g. `nats-top -sort bytes_to`

+- **n <limit>**

+  Set sample size of connections to request from the server.

+  This can be set in the command line as well: `nats-top -n 1` Note that if used in conjunction with sort, the server would respect both options enabling queries like _connection with largest number of subscriptions_:
+  `nats-top -n 1 -sort subs`